 Elise Jones was elected to the Board of County Commissioners in 2012 and again in 2016.
 Her current term continues through early January 2021.
+She is currently Vice-Chair of the Board (2018).

 Elise lives in Boulder with her partner, Karl, and their daughter, McKenzie.